EAweblog/IPythonShellRipper/README.md

 # IPythonShellRipper
-Upload all the files in an IPython Shell to catbox.moe for download
+Upload all the files in the current working directory of an IPython Shell to catbox.moe for download

 # Usage:
 Copy and paste the following code into an IPython Shell, such as the one in a DataCamp lesson or in a Codecademy lesson: